nickzoic/nick.zoic.org/art/the-touring-commuter/index.md

 bolt and a fancy nut and washer but it looks okay and it's easy to tighten enough to keep the axle in place and as a bonus the wheels are slightly less convenient to steal.

+You can also get [5-sides ones](https://www.omafiets.com.au/security-skewers.html)
+which would be slightly more secure but then you'd need to carry an extra tool.

+## Wheel Bearings

 I recently rebuilt the wheel bearings and the bike feels so much better for it.
 Useful information: